Kiribati Safety Guide

 Women Travelers

-• Avoid walking alone after dark; arrange transportation through your accommodation
+• Avoid walking alone after dark, on South Tarawa.
+Take a taxi or arrange transport through your accommodation.

 LGBTQ+ Travelers

-Homosexuality is not illegal in Kiribati.
-However, there are no specific legal protections against discrimination based on sexual orientation or gender identity.
-Same-sex marriage is not recognized.
+Male homosexual activity was decriminalized in Kiribati in 2024 as part of a revised penal code.
+Female same-sex relationships were never explicitly criminalized.
+There are no legal protections against discrimination based on sexual orientation or gender identity.
+Same-sex marriage and civil unions are not recognized.

 Travel Insurance